 MCP Client Setup

-Use the install-mcp utility to connect a client.
+Use the following one step command to configure OpenMemory Local MCP to a client.
 The general command format is as follows:

 Replace <client-name> with the desired client name and <user-id> with the value specified in your environment variables.